-Average high of Kailash region: 4700 with highest at Drolma La Pass at more then 6000 Meters
+Average high of Kailash region: 4700 with highest at Drolma La Pass at more than 6000 Meters

 Namtso: 4718 Meters

 If you are looking for the medication for High Altitude Sickness (AMS) please consult your doctor.
-I dont have any authority in medical field.
-And i would not suggest any medication.
-But please stay claim and do not worry about any thing.
+I don’t have any authority in the medical field.
+And I would not suggest any medication.
+But please stay claim and do not worry about anything.
 Just follow the advice given by your guide and your doctor.

-For more information please do write to me at email@example.com
+For more information please do write to us at email@example.com

 Here are some other post you might be interested in reading